pcraciunoiu/embrangler_pelican/content/posts/2024-12-25-belated-birthday-resolutions.md

     * Remember, I'm not chasing anything, because there is nothing to catch.
 Even when I reach or complete something, the next thing is just around the corner.
 And yes, there is a thrill or reward for achievement, but it's not any less fulfilling if I take time to get there at a more sane pace (in fact the opposite is likely true).
     * Use tools to make my workday easier such as dictation and AI.
     * There is always plenty of time.
 There is no other good way to work.
+1. Boundaries
+    * Don't work after dinner.
+Stay off my work email or laptop for work-related tasks.
+    * No phone use after 8:30pm in general.
+No laptop either.

 Mentally, I nourish myself (health) through stability and a culture of recognition and fun (play).